shahadathhs/system-design-case-studies/README.md

 ## Purpose
 This repository serves as a **comprehensive system design portfolio**, demonstrating the architectural decision-making process for high-scale, distributed systems.
 It is not just a collection of diagrams, but a detailed documentation of the **"why"** behind technical choices.

-It is written from the perspective of a **Senior/Staff Backend Engineer** comfortable with the Node.js/NestJS/PostgreSQL ecosystem, targeting remote roles in the US, EU, and Canada.

 ## Target Audience
 - **Interviewers**: To evaluate system design thinking, trade-off analysis, and production-readiness without needing to parse thousands of lines of code.
 - **Engineers**: As a reference for practical, production-grade architecture patterns.